hpcleuven/VscDocumentation/source/software/intel_toolchain.rst

    $ ifort -O2 -xhost -o fluid fluid.f90

-For documentation on available compiler options, we refer to the `links to the Intel documentation at the bottom of this page <\%22#FurtherInfo\%22>`__.
+For documentation on available compiler options, we refer to the :ref:`links to the Intel documentation at the bottom of this page <Intel documentation>`.
 Do not forget to *load the toolchain module* first!

 .. _Intel OpenMP: